emsif84/emsif84.github.io/index.md

 # Data Positions
-* Dec, 2021 - today: **Data Management** in the telecommunication industry at Cable4 GmbH, Karlsruhe
+* December, 2021 - today: **Data Management** in the telecommunication industry at Cable4 GmbH, Karlsruhe

 * November, 2018 - May, 2019: **Junior Social Scientist** in Energy Research at Institute for Ressource Efficiency and Energy Strategies (IREES), Karlsruhe